Sorry, you need to enable JavaScript to visit this website.

 Supporting population policy

 According to the ministry's 2018 information, specific target groups include young people about to start a family.
-They are targeted through measures designed to encourage childbearing and the start of an independent life, mainly through the Family Housing Support Programme (CSOK) administered by the Ministry of Finance.
-This type of subsidy was extended to second-hand properties as of 1 July 2019 and transferred into a new low-cost state-subsidised loan scheme (in Hungarian: CSOK Plusz) from 2024.
+They are targeted through measures designed to encourage childbearing and the start of an independent life, mainly through the Family Housing Support Programme administered by the Ministry of Finance.
+This type of subsidy was extended to second-hand properties as of 1 July 2019 and transferred into a new low-cost state-subsidised loan scheme from 2024.

 In addition, firstly married couples are eligible for tax allowances, the system of family tax benefit aims to support families with children, and there are programmes targeting parents participating in higher education (the 'graduate' childcare benefit, the suspension or termination of the obligation to pay student loans depending on the number of children).

 From 1 July 2019, there has been another support scheme for married young couples based on the Regulation on 44/2019.
 (III.12.)
 [44/2019.
 (III.
 12.)
-Korm. rendelet a babaváró támogatásról]: couples where women are between 18 and 40 years old and living in their first marriage can receive an interest-free loan for general purposes of a maximum of HUF 11 million (about EUR 27 000).
+Korm. rendelet a babaváró támogatásról]: couples where women are between 18–40 years old and living in their first marriage can receive an interest-free loan for general purposes of a maximum of HUF 11 million (about EUR 27 000).
 Starting in 2025, the upper age limit for eligibility will be the 35th birthday of the wife.
-For more related information, see 4.6 Access to quality services.
+For more related information, see 4.6.

 NEET young people

-In 2023, a new cycle of the Youth Guarantee Programme is introduced (with the name Youth Guarantee Plus [Ifjúsági Garancia Plusz]) with a framework budget of HUF 196.9 billion (around EUR 504 million).
-The programme targets NEET people between the ages of 15 and 30.
+In 2023, a new cycle of the Youth Guarantee Programme was introduced (with the name Youth Guarantee Plus [Ifjúsági Garancia Plusz]) with a framework budget of HUF 196.9 billion (around EUR 504 million).
+The programme targets 15–30-year-olds who are NEET (Not in Education, Employment, or Training).
 It is based on three pillars - a wage subsidy, a rent subsidy and a contribution to travel costs.
-According to the plans of the government, the programme will help around 84 000 young people into work between 2024 and 2029.
-Between 60 and 70 thousand will receive wage subsidies, and 25 to 30 thousand will receive training.
-(For more information, see 3.2 Administration and governance.)
+According to government plans, the programme will help around 84 000 young people into work between 2024 and 2029.
+60–70 thousand will receive wage subsidies, and 25–30 thousand will receive training.
+(For more information, see 3.2.)

 Young people living abroad

-A smaller-scale programme with similar aims is the Petőfi Sándor Programme (Petőfi Sándor Program) in which about 60-70 participants can travel to the countries of the former Austrian-Hungarian Monarchy to support and strengthen the scattered Hungarian communities (the number of participants were lower in 2022/2023).
+A smaller-scale programme with similar aims is the Petőfi Sándor Programme (Petőfi Sándor Program) in which about 60–70 participants can travel to the countries of the former Austrian-Hungarian Monarchy to support and strengthen the scattered Hungarian communities (the number of participants was lower in 2022–2023).
 The State Secretariat for National Policy of the Prime Minister's Office operates the programme.

 The National Agency for Youth